microsoft/CsWinRT/src/Samples/NetProjectionSample/README.md

 For building in Visual Studio:

 1. Open *CppWinRTComponentProjectionSample.sln* in Visual Studio.
-Ensure that *SimpleMathProjection* is set as the startup project, and set the Platform and Configuration to x64 and Debug.
+Ensure that *SimpleMathProjection* is set as the startup project, and set the Platform and Configuration to x64 and Release.
 Right click on the solution and build.
 This will do the following:
     - Build *SimpleMathComponent*: this will generate *SimpleMathComponent.winmd* and *SimpleMathComponent.dll*
     - Generate the projection interop assembly for the component using C#/WinRT, *SimpleMathProjection.dll*
     - Generate a NuGet package for the component.
 To ensure the solution has built successfully, navigate to the *SimpleMathProjection/nuget* folder in your file explorer.
 You should see the generated NuGet package (*SimpleMathComponent.0.1.0-prerelease.nupkg*). which can be referenced by C# .NET app consumers.